The social network model on infinite graphs: An upper bound on the critical density in the non-amenable setup.

 \section{An upper bound on the critical density in the non-amenable setup.}

 \begin{theorem} Let $G=(V,E)$ be a $d$-regular connected infinite non-amenable graph.
 Denote the spectral radius of LSRW with holding probability $1/(d+1)$ (respectively, $1/2$) by $\rho$ (respectively, $\rho_{1/2}$).
-If the holding probability of the walks is $1/(d+1)$ (respectively, $1/2$) then $\lac \le (d+1+\frac{2}{1-\rho})\log 8 $ (respectively, $\lac \le 20 \log d/(1-\rho_{1/2})$). \end{theorem} We first explain the main idea behind the proof of Theorem \ref{thm: mainupper} in simple words, in a slightly simpler setup.
+If the holding probability of the walks is $1/(d+1)$ (respectively, $1/2$) then $\lac \le (d+1+\frac{2}{1-\rho})\log 8 $ (respectively, $\lac \le \frac{20 \log d}{1-\rho_{1/2}}$). \end{theorem} We first explain the main idea behind the proof of Theorem \ref{thm: mainupper} in simple words, in a slightly simpler setup.
 We concentrate here on the case that the holding probability is $\frac{1}{d+1}$.
 Let $u,v \in V$.
 We want to bound the conditional probability, given that $u \in \Xi $ (\textit{i.e.}, that $u$ is initially occupied), that the friend cluster of some walker $w \in \W_u$ eventually contains some walker which visited $v$.
 (Note that this need not imply that $u \siminfty v $.
-Thus in the proof of Theorem \ref{thm: mainupper} we will have to work with two ``paths", rather than one.)
+Thus in the proof of Theorem \ref{thm: mainupper} we will have to work with two ``paths", rather than one.
+Namely, we will construct also a path starting from $v$ in such a way that the two paths will collide.)

 Note that the number of particles in $\W_u \setminus \{w \} $ does not have a $\Pois(\la) $ distribution.
 To deal with this, in the proof of Theorem \ref{thm: mainupper} we shall use the regeneration lemma.
 But for the sake of the current discussion, let us assume that the walker $w$ was planted at $u$ at time 0, so that $\W_u \setminus \{w \} \sim \Pois(\la) $.
 Pick some $ \hat u_1 \sim u $ which is closer to $v$ than $u$ is.
 The number of walkers from $\W_u \setminus \{w \} $ which crossed from $u=u_{0}$ to $\hat u_1$ has a $\Pois(\la/(d+1))$ distribution.